infoslack/infoslack-blog/_posts/2015-02-24-exploring-docker-remote-api.md

 {"Id":"3e9879113012"}
 {% endhighlight %}

-When creating a container API returns its `ID`, you can now initialize the container:
+You can see that the API returned the container's `ID`, you can now initialize this container:

 {% highlight bash %}
 $ curl -X POST http://127.0.0.1:2375/containers/3e9879113012/start
 {% endhighlight %}

-We can check listing the containers that are running:
+We can check the list of containers that are running:

 {% highlight bash %}
 $ curl -X GET http://127.0.0.1:2375/containers/json